sebperre/efficient-inference-in-dl/README.md

 # Efficient Inference in Deep Learning

-This is an honours project for CSC 499.
+Honours project for CSC 499.

 ## Resources Used